Writing a story involving blindness or low vision? Start here.

 The same holds true for tech devices…

-Technology Used by People Who Are Blind or Visually Impaired
+Technology Used by People Who Are Blind or Have Low Vision

-People who are blind or visually impaired frequently use specifically designed devices meant to make their everyday lives easier.
+People who are blind or have low vision frequently use specifically designed devices meant to make their everyday lives easier.
 Apple products, for example, while not specifically designed for people with disabilities, come with robust accessibility features that empower blind people with more independence.

 - When possible, use person-first language, e.g. "a person with low vision."
 It is acceptable to switch to a phrase like “blind people” after the initial person-first usage.
 Avoid using “the blind” as a collective noun.